Morant1/Python_project-Youtube_to_Spotify/README.md

 - [x] Save your Client Secret and Client ID (you'll find them in the app panel).
 - [x] Collect your Username by Log into Spotify and then go here: [Account Overview](https://www.spotify.com/us/account/overview/) and its your Username.
 ![alt text](username.png)
-- [x] run the authurization part in the code with the variables you just collected.
+- [x] Run the authurization part in the code with the variables you just collected.
 ```
-username = ''
+username = 'insert here'
-client_id = ''
+client_id = 'insert here'
-client_secret = ''
+client_secret = 'insert here'
 redirect_uri = 'http://localhost:8888/callback/'
 scope = 'playlist-modify-private'